Learning Abroad Center

 Credits

-This course will critically analyze theories of development, and the impact of development models throughout the world, but specifically Latin America and Ecuador.
-Students will address development theories, assumptions of development, and alternatives to development through the lens of social services.
+Fall 2024 & Spring 2025: This course will critically analyze theories of development, and the impact of development models throughout the world, but specifically in Latin America and Ecuador.
+You will address development theories, assumptions of development, and alternatives to development through the lens of social services.
 This course starts by investigating the concept of globalization within international development and its prevalence in Latin America, and in particular Ecuador.
-Students will then begin to address social, economic, cultural and environmental determinants of health as a mechanism for understanding the main health problems in Ecuador.
-There is an emphasis throughout the course on contrasting Western thinking and medicine with Andean world views and Ancestral Medicine, in an effort to build intercultural health processes, in order to improve the health conditions of diverse cultural groups.
+You will then begin to address social, economic, cultural, and environmental determinants of health as a mechanism for understanding the main health problems in Ecuador.
+There is an emphasis throughout the course on contrasting Western thinking and medicine with Andean world views and Ancestral Medicine, in an effort to build intercultural health processes and in order to improve the health conditions of diverse cultural groups.

-Syllabus for International Development: Public Health & Traditional Andean Medicine
+Syllabus for Public Health & Traditional Andean Medicine

 Language Taught In